 A hotel is always going to be more secure.
 Hotels are held to certain safety regulations and many have professional security personnel on the premises, computerized door entry cards, security cameras, and room safes.

 If You Are Super Particular

-Some ads and photos can be misleading for Airbnb listings.
+Some ads and photos can be misleading from host listings.
 While this can also be true for hotels; hotels have procedures in place to assist you immediately if you are unsatisfied with your accommodation in anyway, whether that’s moving you to another room or providing you an immediate refund.
 Airbnb has more lengthy protocols for dealing with unhappy guests.